fabmob/e-mission-docs/docs/manage/adding_limesurvey_support.md

 5. After the creation of the survey, into the settings of the survey go into *Survey menu -> Survey participants* and click on "Initialise participant table".

 After customising your survey, you can now send it to the user !
 To send a survey, you can check [Pushing Surveys from the Server to the Phone](https://github.com/e-mission/e-mission-docs/blob/master/docs/e-mission-server/pushing_surveys_from_the_server_to_the_phone.md).
 However, use `limesurvey.sample` into the `emission/net/ext_service/push/sample.specs/push` as example.
 The *survey id* (`sid`) can be found either at the end of the survey url or in the LimeSurvey interface into *Survey settings -> Overview*.
+The uuidElementId is used by other external surveys, but not by LImeSurvey, you can pu any content here.

 ```json
 {